smnorris/bcfishpass/01_prep/barriers/02_gradient_barriers/README.md

 This creates gradient breaks at 5/10/15/20/25/30 percent thresholds, finding slope over 100m.
 To change the slope thresholds of interest or the interval over which slope is measured, edit `sql/gradient_barriers.sql`.

-Note this script only identifies the locations of gradient breaks.
-To change the slope values that are used as barriers in the accesibility model, edit the `barriers_gradient_<grade>` files in `../02_model/sql` and modify the model script `../02_model/model.sh` accordingly.
+Note this script simply identifies the locations of all gradient breaks based on the given thresholds.
+Which gradient breaks are actually used as barriers is controlled in the connectivity model.

 ## Output table